All About Environmental Scientists and Specialists

 Environmental Scientist or Specialist Definition Conduct research or perform investigation for the purpose of identifying, abating, or eliminating sources of pollutants or hazards that affect either the environment or the health of the population.
 Using knowledge of various scientific disciplines, may collect, synthesize, study, report, and recommend action based on data derived from measurements or observations of air, food, soil, water, and other sources.

-List of Environmental Scientist or Specialist Job Duties
+Environmental Scientist or Specialist Responsibilities

 - Conduct applied research on environmental topics, such as waste control or treatment or pollution abatement methods.